 NIST requests comments on Draft Special Publication (SP) 800-219, Automated Secure

-Configuration Guidance from the macOS Security Compliance Project (mSCP).It
+Configuration Guidance from the macOS Security Compliance Project (mSCP)

 provides resources that system administrators, security professionals, security